 I recently saw I Saw the TV Glow and absolutely bawled my eyes out.
 It captures gender dysphoria and questioning your sexuality in a way I haven’t seen a film do in a long time.
 The film stayed with me for days after watching it.
 Throughout the film, there are a number of other moments about growing up that stuck with me, especially as a child of absentee parents who also always felt weird and othered.
 There are so many little takeaways that made me feel so sad but so happy.
 It also feels weirdly nostalgic for kids of the 90s, plus it’s got a really good soundtrack.
 Please see this film.
 Again and again, and remember, there’s always time to live as your authentic self.

-Bound, Carol, D.E.B.S, Elvira: Mistress of the Dark, Interview With A Vampire, Nowhere, Oceans 8, Pariah, Tangerine, The Favourite, The Handmaiden, The Watermelon Woman.
+Other Movies: Bound, Carol, D.E.B.S, Elvira: Mistress of the Dark, Interview With A Vampire, Nowhere, Oceans 8, Pariah, Tangerine, The Favourite, The Handmaiden, The Watermelon Woman.

 If you can only watch one: I Saw The TV Glow